monmohan/dsjslib/README.md

 //Add obj to the head of the deque.
-Equivalen to ldq.unshift(obj) ldq.offerFirst(obj)
+Equivalen to ldq.unshift(obj)
+//Returns true if obj was successfully added, false if it failed (for example, if the deque is at
+//full capacity)
+ldq.offerFirst(obj)

 //Add obj to the head of the deque. ldq.unshift(obj)

 //Add obj to the tail of the deque.
-Equivalen to ldq.push(obj) ldq.offerLast(obj)
+Equivalen to ldq.push(obj)
+//Returns true if obj was successfully added, false if it failed (for example, if the deque is at
+//full capacity)
+ldq.offerLast(obj)

 //Add obj to the end of the deque. ldq.push(obj)

-//Returns and removes the element at the head of the deque
+//Returns and removes the element at the head of the deque.
+//Returns null if there is no such element
 //Equivalent to ldq.shift()
 ldq.pollFirst()

 //Returns and removes the element at the head of the deque ldq.shift()

-//Returns and removes the element at the tail of the queue
+//Returns and removes the element at the tail of the deque
+//Returns null if there is no such element
 //Equivalent to ldq.pop()
 ldq.pollLast()